geekwright/xvpu/README.md

 Xvpu - XOOPS Visual PHPUnit - is a XOOPS 2.6.0 module based on [NSinopoli/VisualPHPUnit](https://github.com/NSinopoli/VisualPHPUnit/tree/v1.5.6)

-To install using composer:
+To install in a XOOPS system using composer:

-    composer require "geekwright/xvpu" "~1.0"
+    composer require "geekwright/xvpu"